dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ```objc
  - (BOOL) restartApplication
 ```
-The return value of this method tells the SDK if the application will handle the required restart:
+The return value of this method tells the SDK if the application must handle the required restart:

- - If true is returned, the application will handle the restart.
+ - If true is returned, the application must handle the restart.

  - If false is returned, the SDK will restart the application after this method returns.
 The SDK will immediately show a dialog box that tells the user to restart the application.